rubenfm77/SQL-SERVER-ADVANCED-ANALYTICS/README.md

-# SQL SERVER ADVANCED ANALYTICS in progress
+# ADVANCED ANALYTICS IN SQL SERVER AND POWER BI in progress

 Here you'll find SQL queries very helpful for sales advanced analytics, in this case, for one of my favourite subjects/objects: bikes.
 Check out Baraa profile and follow him on Youtube and Github: https://github.com/DataWithBaraa